shengw8/Assignment_8/README.md

 * Cross-Site Request Forgery (CSRF)
 * Session Hijacking/Fixation

 Each version of the site has been given two of the six vulnerabilities.
-(In other words, all six of the exploits should be assignable to one of the sites.)
+(In other words, 2020_51_48.gifall six of the exploits should be assignable to one of the sites.)

 ## Blue